AntoniosKalattas/UnLock-app/README.md

 > cordova emulate android
 ```

-How to check console or devtools:
-got to > chrome://inspect/#devices
+got to > chrome://inspect/#devices , for devtools